dmachard/go-dnscollector/doc/multiplexer.md

         mode: text
 ```

-And then the routing to use between all of them.
+And then defines the routing to use between all of them according to the name.
+You can connect one collector to multiple loggers and you can also
+connect multiple collectors to the same logger.

 ```
   routes: